 Christmas Gifts for Travelling Adults

 My husband and I aren’t really bothered about gifts so this isn’t a big deal in our household.
-We tend to buy each other silly things, chocolate, soap, socks, beer.
+We tend to buy each other silly but useful things, chocolate, soap, socks, beer.
 It’s pretty easy to make your partner smile on Christmas morning if the kids are happy.

 Travel themed underwear was something Chef tried once, it was lovely, but just make sure you know your wife’s, or huzband’s size!